Car Accident Attorneys

 - Driving after dark.
 Visibility is greatly decreased after dark making it much more difficult to drive safely.
 Make sure to be extra alert and use your full headlights when driving on a dark road.

-- Many car accidents are rear-ended accidents from drivers not leaving enough space between them and the car in front.
+- Tailgating.
+Many car accidents are rear-ended accidents from drivers not leaving enough space between them and the car in front.
 A safe traveling distance in good driving conditions is three seconds from the car in front of you.
-In bad weather, slick roads or after dark increases your travel distance to about five seconds or what seems most comfortable.
+In bad weather, slick roads or after dark, increase your travel distance to about five seconds or what seems most comfortable.

 - Unexpected animal crossings.
-Often times in rural areas such as Boise animals will often be crossing the street.
+Often times in rural areas such as Kennewick, Richland or Pasco, animals will often be crossing the street.
 Be sure to stay on the lookout for potential animals that may all of a sudden dart out into the street.

 - Construction site.
 Sometimes a construction area could be confusing and lead to a car accident.
 Follow the cones and directions of construction workers to avoid an accident.
 You may also be aware of any other confused drivers.